CaptainCodeman/svelte-form-helper/README.md

 </div>
 ```

-The state includes whether the message should be show and the message itself.
+The state includes whether the field is valid and the message itself.
 The minimal use will display the default browser message (this uses am `{#if}` block instead of using a `hidden` attribute):

 ```svelte
 {#if $field.show}